 BIOCHEMICAL ANALYSIS: Troponin I was analysed using ELISA Method as Described by 9.
 Creatine Kinase Muscle and Brain (CKMB) was analysed using ELISA Method as Described by 10.
 Lactate Dehydrogenase (LDH) was analysed using ELISA Method as Described by 11.

 Statistical analysis.
 Data are expressed as mean ± SD.
-Statistical differences between groups were computed using Graph pad prism 7.0 versions.
+Statistical differences between groups were computed using Graph pad prism 7.0 version.
 Results were analysed using one-way analysis of variance (ANOVA) and significance between groups was taken at p < 0.05.

 RESULTS

 The result of analysis of cardiac marker parameters is presented in Table 1, 2 and 3.
-The result showed increase in concentration of cardiac markers in thirty days, sixty days and ninety days respectively compare to control.
+The result showed increase in concentration of cardiac markers in thirty days, sixty days and ninety days respectively compared to the control.

 Table 1: Mean ± SD of Cardiac Markers of Rabbits Fed with Top feeds mixed with sodium cyanide solution for 30 days Treatment